4wheeljive/AnimARTrixPlayground/README.md

 - Custom LED mapping may be unnecessary

 FASTLED COMPILER MODE:

-NOTE:  I have not used the Screen Test/ WASM functionality since very early development of the playground.
+I have not used the Screen Test/ WASM functionality since very early development of the playground.
 Certain variables/UI elements may be broken/missing/disconnected.
 Known current/potential issues for using the compiler:
   - The UINumberField controls for fxIndex and colorOrder were producing floats.
 It seemed to work better for me for those paramaters to be uint8_t, so that's how everything else is currently set up.
   - I have not updated the min/max/step values for the UISliders to reflect the current settings I have in the index.html file for BLE control

 PARAMETER CONTROLS

 Please see the Wiki (https://github.com/4wheeljive/AnimARTrixPlayground/wiki) for a basic explanation of what the parameter sliders do.

 Also, as an early-stage, poor-man's "preset" system, the Wiki includes a page with screenshots of some parameter combinations that produced cool results.